-Dr. Mark Ackerman provides expert evaluation & treatment of addictive behavior including alcohol and drug abuse.
+Dr. Dr. Mark Ackerman provides expert evaluation and treatment for addictive behavior including alcohol, substance abuse and behavioral addiction.

--developing a behavioral contract and making a commitment to recovery
+-development of behavioral contracts and commitment to recovery

--recognition and awareness of triggers including certain people and specific environments
+-recognition and awareness of triggers including environmental factors

 -motivational interviewing which encourages change in thinking and behaving